In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Chipotle turkey chili with sweet potato and sumac-cucumber salad

 Gluten-Free Friendly, Dairy-Free, Soy-Free, Paleo, Mediterranean, Lean & Clean, Diabetes-Friendly, Carb-Conscious, No Added Sugar, <600 Calories, Protein Plus

 2 Servings, 470 Calories/Serving

-Filled with hearty sweet potato, warming spices, and your choice of protein, this steaming bowl of chili is the perfect remedy for cool summer nights—not too heavy, not too spicy, but just right.
+Filled with hearty sweet potato, warming spices, and your choice of protein, this steaming bowl of chili is the perfect remedy for cool fall nights—not too heavy, not too spicy, but just right.

 In your bag

 - Your choice of protein

 - 1 organic sweet potato

 - Sunbasket smoky chili spice blend (chili powder - coriander - cumin - sweet smoked paprika - granulated garlic)

 - Sunbasket tomato sauce (tomatoes - onions - garlic - olive oil - salt - spices)